The O.J. "Bud" Hawkins Exceptional Service Award

 Nomination Application Process

-The nomination period for the 2017 O.J.
-"Bud" Hawkins Exceptional Service Award is now opened.
-All nominations must be postmarked by December 1, 2017.
+The nomination period for the 2023 O.J.
+"Bud" Hawkins Exceptional Service Award is now open.
+All nominations must be postmarked by Monday December 4, 2023.
 POST will return nominations postmarked after this date to the nominator.

-Questions about the O.J.
-“Bud” Hawkins Exceptional Service Award may be directed to Assistant Executive Director Scott Loggins.
+Questions regarding the O.J.
+“Bud” Hawkins Exceptional Service Award may be directed to Assistant Executive Director Jim Grottkau.

 Instructions for Making a Nomination